Slackadays/Chata/ultrassembler/README.md

 ❌ = Not Supported Yet

-💀 = Irrelevant to Chatassembler
+💀 = Irrelevant to Ultrassembler

 | Directive                                        | Status                                                |
 | ------------------------------------------------ | ----------------------------------------------------- |